 If greater amounts are fed, careful calculations of gossypol intakes based on the whole seed analysis should be done, especially if more than the recommended amount is fed for extended periods.
-Consider the need for fat, effective fiber and protein when determining the amount of whole cottonseed to feed.
-Also take into account the quality of the forages and grains available on the farm, along with the supply and cost of other commodities already purchased or booked.
-Read more in the feeding limitations section below.

 Because each dairy is unique, have your forages tested and work with your nutritionist to develop a balanced ration for your herd.
 These sample rations from key regions will help get you started.

 Gossypol is a natural phenol derived from the cotton plant.
 Its level must be managed to avoid toxicity, or gossypol poisoning.

 Research conducted at Auburn University suggests that 24 grams of free gossypol is the approximate upper limit for the lactating cow, allowing up to 10 lbs of whole cottonseed per cow per day if the free gossypol is 0.50% or less in the whole seed (22.7 grams).
 A gossypol analysis is recommended to determine the exact amount of free gossypol if feeding more than 8 lbs per cow per day.